robbertolierook/hooks-vs-redux/README.md

 # hooks-vs-redux

-A simple setup to compare hooks+context to redux
+A simple setup to compare [hooks+context](https://github.com/robbertolierook/hooks-vs-redux/tree/Hooks) to [redux](https://github.com/robbertolierook/hooks-vs-redux/tree/Redux) with each their own branch